haysstack/codenection2026-commit-and-pray/README.md

 ## 1. Project Overview

 ### The Problem
-Trip planning is often overwhelming and time consuming because existing platforms typically address only isolated aspects of travel such as bookings, itineraries, budgeting,...
-Forcing users to manually piece everything together across multiple platforms.
+Trip planning is often overwhelming and time-consuming because existing platforms typically address only isolated aspects of travel such as bookings, itineraries, and budgeting, forcing users to manually piece everything together across multiple platforms.
 Group trips make this friction even worse, since getting everyone's schedule, individual budgets, personal preferences to line up together is difficult.
 While current market solutions such as Trip.com, Tripadvisor, Wanderlog, Triplt or AI assistants provide booking or basic itinerary drafting, they just lock users into a rigid, one-way schedule, not flexible.
 And if something suddenly goes wrong or changes mid-trip, none of those apps actually help you adjust on the plan.

 ### Our Solution
 Galaxseeing is a collaborative travel planner platform framed around space-exploration themes that turn travel planning into a flexible dynamic decision tree.
 Instead of forming a single rigid schedule, Galaxseeing generates a main travel route pair with branching backup paths for every day of the trip.
-In addition, an AI assistant synthesizes group chat inputs, social links, locations to get users preferences for the trip, real-time data to estimate cost, compare options, align individual budgets and generate the planets (as destination) and play games to choose the main path from multiple options.
-During the trip, travelers can seamlessly switch routes, upload bills, live location tracking, journaling and photo taking and finally an end-of-trip recap.
+In addition, an AI assistant synthesizes group chat inputs, social links, locations to get users' preferences for the trip, real-time data to estimate cost, compare options, align individual budgets, generate planets (as destinations) and host minigames to choose the main path from multiple options.
+During the trip, travelers can seamlessly switch routes, upload bills, track their live location, journal and take photographs, and finally view an end-of-trip recap.

-### Feature set:
+#### Features:
 * Space-Themed Interactive Decision Tree (with sub-group branching)
-* AI Group Assistant with Smart Inputs (social media link, messages,...)
+* AI Group Chat Assistant with Smart Inputs (social media link, messages)
 * Gamified Decision Making
 * Edit Mode and Trip Mode
 * Dynamic Plan Changes / Rerouting